Gaussian and non-Gaussian processes of zero power variation: Stochastic calculus

 exists and we have the It\^{o} formula

 Our goal is thus to prove (\ref{ForIto}) for a wide class of Gaussian processes $X$, which will in turn imply the existence of (\ref{Stratoint}) and the It\^{o} formula (\ref{Ito}).

 If $X$ has homogeneous increments in the sense of Section \ref{HomogGaussSect} , meaning that $\mathbf{E}\left[ \left( X_{s}-X_{t}\right) ^{2}\right] $ $=$ $\delta^{2}\left( t-s\right) $ for some univariate canonical metric function $\delta$, then by using $g\equiv\mathbf{1}$ and our Theorem \ref{HomogGauss}, we see that for (\ref{ForIto}) to hold, we must have $\delta\left( r\right) =o\left( r^{1/6}\right) $.
-In order to go beyond the homogeneous case, we notice that (\ref{ForIto}) for $g\equiv1$ is the result of our non-homogeneous Theorem \ref{nonhomoggauss}, so it is necessary to use that theorem's hypotheses, which include the non-homogeneous version of $\delta\left( r\right) =o\left( r^{1/6}\right) $.
+If one wishes to treat non-homogeneous cases, we notice that (\ref{ForIto}) for $g\equiv1$ is the result of our non-homogeneous Theorem \ref{nonhomoggauss}, so it is necessary to use that theorem's hypotheses, which include the non-homogeneous version of $\delta\left( r\right) =o\left( r^{1/6}\right) $.
 But we will also need some non-degeneracy conditions in order to apply the quartic linear regression method of \cite{GNRV}.
 These are Conditions (i) and (ii) in the next Theorem.
 Condition (iii) therein is essentially a consequence of the condition that $\delta^{2}$ be increasing and concave.
-These conditions are all further discussed below.
+These conditions are all further discussed after the statement of the next theorem and its corollary.